JUREMY PRIVACY POLICY

 Article 6(1)(c) GDPR provides for the processing of personal that is “necessary for compliance with a legal obligation to which the controller is subject”.

 Purpose: Where the processing is necessary to comply with the law (not including contractual obligations) we will rely on the ‘Legal obligation’ basis.
 At Juremy the lawful basis ‘Legal obligation’ will only be used where we are compelled to process personal data under the law, such as for tax purposes on the basis of the Law on Accounting.
+We retain invoicing data for 8 years to comply with Section 169 of the Hungarian Law nr.
+C. of 2000 on Accounting, which requires preservation of financial records for this period.

-5.2.6.
+5.2.8.
 Use of cookies and other technologies

 We use cookies and local storage to provide the necessary functionalities of the website and to analyze data regarding users for the purpose of product development.
 Cookies are small files placed on your computer or device by Juremy.com.
 The cookie contains a unique ID assigned to your device, which is connected with a username when logged in for the purpose of identifying the number of searches performed by a certain user.
 The cookie helps to recall your registration information or preferences from a previous visit, when you return.
 None of these data shall be disclosed to third parties.